 Ashton paused his game on the phone and looked at his dad, and when he saw the tiny two-story cozy house behind his old man.

-“Ashton, if you want to stay at the cheap motel, you’re more than happy to leave,” said his father and opened the door.
+“Ashton, if you want to stay at the cheap motel, you’re more than happy to leave,” said his father and opened the car door.
 “He is my best friend.
-He’d opened his arms while others have pointed fingers at us.
-He reached out when no one did and opened his heart and house for us.
-So quit whining and help me get our stuff out of the trunk, come on now.”
+He’d opened his arms while others pointed fingers at us.
+He’d reached out when no one did and opened his heart and house for us.
+So quit whining and help me get our stuff out of the trunk.
+Come on.”

 Ashton groaned, rolled his shoulder, and got out of the cab.

 Eddie Black hesitated to ring the bell, then he took a deep breath and pressed the little doorbell.

-The door opens, and “AHHH!!”
+As soon as the door opened.
+“AHHH!!”
 A girl screamed, filled with fear.
-It came from upstairs.
+The sound came from upstairs.
 All three men got startled from the high-pitched shout.

 “Jesus, EMILY!!”
-The man of the house shouts, then he looks at the two vulnerable men standing at his door.
-“Sorry, Eddie, Ashton,... please come in.”
+The man of the house shouted, then he looked at the two vulnerable men standing at his door.
+“Sorry, Eddie, Ashton.
+Please come in.”

-“I’m coming, Em.”
-The man rolled his eyes and moves away from the door for Eddie and his son to walk inside the house.
-“Excuse me; I’ll be right back.
+The man rolled his eyes “Excuse me; I’ll be right back.
 Please make yourself at home.”
-He discharged himself and left to rescue his eighteen-year-old daughter.
+He ran upstairs to rescue his eighteen-year-old daughter.

 “Emily, calm down.
 It’s just a spider.”
-The older adult said.
+Eddie walked into her room.
 Emily was on the bed lying on her stomach and following every move the spider made.

 “They have fangs, dad.
 They bite.”
 Her eyes were horror-stricken.

-Her father got a tissue from the bathroom, caught it, and then went to the window and threw it out.
+Her father got a tissue from the bathroom.
+He caught the spider with it, and then went to the window and threw it out.
 “There, my princess, you’ve been rescued.”

 “My hero,” she exclaimed.
 “Thanks, daddy.”